SravanthiGaruda/PDF_Translator/README.md

 # PDF_Translator

-Certainly!
-Below is the README content formatted for GitHub:

----

-# PDF Translator

 ## Description
 This project allows users to upload a PDF file and translate its content to a target language of their choice.
 The translated PDF is then made available for download.
 The translation is performed using the MarianMTModel from the Hugging Face Transformers library.